 Chatbots help guide the customer through your sales funnel, also known as lead nurturing.
 Personalization makes this process more effective since you can learn and appeal to customers’ pain points through conversations with your chatbot.

 According to Anna Jankowska for Forbes, “Until you know the other party and their needs well enough, you will not be able to provide value.”
 Lately, customers are not in a rush to buy.
-Chatbots are your tool for learning what your customers truly need in order to make proper suggestions and establish trust.
+If anything, they’re looking where they can save or cut costs.
+Chatbots are your tool for learning what your customers truly need in order to make proper suggestions, establish trust and initiate a sale.

-If you design a chatbot that’s meant to provide near agent-level assistance, then it’s important to plan conversation flows for a large variety of intents.
+If you design a chatbot that’s meant to provide near agent-level assistance, then it’s important to plan conversation flows for a variety of topics.
 Then it can respond to customer requests more accurately.

-This approach helps you stay one step ahead of customers and avoid misunderstandings and frustration in the future.
-Once your chatbot is deployed, it can help with lead segmentation by filtering the visitor into the appropriate “bucket” to continue their buyer journey.
+Your lead generation chatbot can also help with lead segmentation by filtering the visitor into the appropriate “bucket” to continue their buyer journey.
 It does this according to the keywords it understood during the conversation, customizing the funnel to the individual on the fly.